Forward secrecy: Use

 Since late 2011, Google provided forward secrecy with TLS by default to users of its Gmail service, Google Docs service, and encrypted search services.
 Since November 2013, Twitter provided forward secrecy with TLS to its users.
-Wikis hosted by the Wikimedia Foundation have all provided forward secrecy to users since July 2014 and are requiring the use of forward secrecy since August 2018.
+Wikis hosted by the Wikimedia Foundation have all provided forward secrecy to users since July 2014, and have required the use of forward secrecy since August 2018.

 Facebook reported as part of an investigation into email encryption that, as of May 2014, 74% of hosts that support STARTTLS also provide forward secrecy.
 TLS 1.3, published in August 2018, dropped support for ciphers without forward secrecy.
 As of February 2019, 96.6% of web servers surveyed support some form of forward secrecy, and 52.1% will use forward secrecy with most browsers.

 At WWDC 2016, Apple announced that all iOS apps would need to use App Transport Security (ATS), a feature which enforces the use of HTTPS transmission.
 Specifically, ATS requires the use of an encryption cipher that provides forward secrecy.
 ATS became mandatory for apps on January 1, 2017.

 The Signal messaging application employs forward secrecy in its protocol, notably differentiating it from messaging protocols based on PGP.

-Forward secrecy is supported on 92.6% of websites on modern browsers, while 0.3% of websites do not support forward secrecy at all as of May 2024.
+In one survey in as of June 2025, forward secrecy was supported by about 95% of popular websites when accessed with modern browsers, while 0.2% did not support it at all.